lliurex/rebost/README.md

 * __init__
 	* Input: core (optional)

 This method can declare a core argument.
-Rebost will pass it's core to the plugin for it getting all its methods and globals available
+Rebost will pass it's core to the plugin for exposing its plubic methods and globals

 * getAppstreamData
 	* Input: None